 The Senior Tutor looks after the day-to-day running of Trinity, deals with academic, tutorial, social and medical problems and organises the teaching and Tutorial systems.
 If you have any problems that your Director of Studies or Tutor can’t help you with, go to the Senior Tutor, who is very approachable!

 The Health Centre is located at B Nevile’s Court.
-A locum nurse is available to discuss, in confidence, any health issues related to physical health.
+A part time nurse is available to discuss, in confidence, any issues related to physical health.
 Drop-in sessions are as follows:

 Tel: 01223 338471 (during surgery hours)